-Pursuant to the New York State Public Service Commission's ("PSC" or the "Commission") Order Adopting Regulatory Policy Framework and Implementation Plan ("REV Track One Order"), Consolidated Edison Company of New York, Inc. ("Con Edison" or the "Company") submits this draft Energy Efficiency Transition Implementation Plan ("ETIP") describing the suite of the Company's ETIP energy efficiency initiatives and plans for 2017-2020.1 The plans outlined in this document do not include all of Con Edison's energy efficiency initiatives; additional initiatives and energy efficiency opportunities continue to be advanced through the Company's 2017-2019 Rate Case Order ("Rate Case"), Reforming the Energy Vision ("REV") demonstration projects, and non-wires alternatives.2 Further, the plans outlined in this document represent the current portfolio of initiatives the Company expects to implement from 2017 to 2020, but the portfolio can be expected to evolve over that period as the Company draws lessons from the implementation of initiatives and incorporates such lessons into practice for future initiatives where appropriate.
+Pursuant to the New York State Public Service Commission's ("PSC" or the "Commission") Order Adopting Regulatory Policy Framework and Implementation Plan ("REV Track One Order"), Consolidated Edison Company of New York, Inc. ("Con Edison" or the "Company") submits this Energy Efficiency Transition Implementation Plan ("ETIP") describing the suite of the Company's ETIP energy efficiency initiatives and plans for 2017-2020.
+The plans outlined in this document do not include all of Con Edison's energy efficiency initiatives; additional initiatives and energy efficiency opportunities continue to be advanced through the Company's 2017-2019 Rate Case Order ("Rate Case"), Reforming the Energy Vision ("REV") demonstration projects, and non-wires solutions.
+Further, the plans outlined in this document represent the current portfolio of initiatives the Company is implementing or intends to implement from 2017 to 2020, but the portfolio can be expected to evolve over that period as the Company draws lessons from the implementation of initiatives and incorporates such lessons into practice for ongoing and future initiatives where appropriate.

-As the Company works toward achieving the goals of REV as well as evolving its business practices as articulated in the Company's Distributed System Implementation Plan ("DSIP"), energy efficiency and demand-side solutions are an important component of the forecasting and planning processes.3 In addition to the ETIP portfolio discussed in this filing, existing REV demonstration projects, current and planned non-wires alternatives, and new energy efficiency, system peak reduction, and electric vehicle programs as authorized in the Rate Case, align with the shared goals of the Company, the Commission, and stakeholders to result in a more efficient consumption profile while continuing to provide energy, electricity and gas, in a reliable, safe, and sustainable manner.
+As the Company works toward achieving the goals of REV as well as making progress on plans articulated in the Company's Distributed System Implementation Plan ("DSIP"), energy efficiency and demand-side solutions are increasingly important components of the forecasting and planning processes.3 In addition to the ETIP portfolio discussed in this filing, existing REV demonstration projects, current and planned non- wires solutions, and new energy efficiency, system peak reduction, and electric vehicle programs as authorized in the Rate Case, align with the shared goals of the Company, the Commission, and stakeholders to result in a more efficient consumption profile while continuing to provide energy, electricity, and gas, in a reliable, safe, and sustainable manner.

 Through all of these initiatives, customer engagement and choice are critical considerations.
 The Company provides customers with actionable insights and the ability to efficiently manage their energy needs, but that also result in broader system and grid benefits.
-Some of the numerous ways in which the Company accomplishes this objective is through providing energy audits, educational materials, and access to information on efficient products and services, and promoting controllable technologies.
-Con Edison also works closely with its partners in the marketplace so that they are well informed.
-As customers become more savvy energy consumers, the Company is taking steps to animate a robust market of third-party actors.
-The Company has provided training programs to more than one thousand independent contractors and will continue to engage market partners through such programs so they can best leverage Company incentives, education, and tools to work directly with customers to deliver energy efficiency.
+Some of the numerous ways in which the Company accomplishes this objective is through providing energy audits, educational materials, access to information on efficient products and services, and promoting controllable technologies.
+Further, Con Edison coordinates in partnership with New York State Energy Research and Development Authority ("NYSERDA"), and works closely with its partners in the marketplace so that they are well informed.
+As customers become more savvy energy consumers, the Company is